hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 - Cannons
 - Thrusters

-### Solitme (R) Sol-eet-meh
+### Solitme (U) Sol-eet-meh

 This is a very hard material, but erodes easily, used for smaller ships.
-It is completely resistant to fire but reacts to water, eventualy dissolving.
+It is completely resistant to fire but reacts to water, eventually dissolving.

 Uses are: